arnavam/arc-prize/IDEAS.md

 ## Present Idea

-- reduce tre training loss
+- reduce the training loss
 - make more robust scoring by adding  error of  miss placing + error not placing
-- use early-stopping
+- use more refined early-stopping
 - use diff RL algorithms or variants .
 - create a resoning type advanced pre-training datasts ( like if yello move top etc..)
 - add 'remove' dsl , pre-train using that  & also add some other dsls